eceannmor/ISS-resources/README.md

 * [p2_line_follower.ino]()
 * ~~p3_ball_balancer.ino~~

-More samples will be added when I confirm that we will actually be doing those projects
+More samples will be added when I confirm that we will actually be doing those projects.

 ### General examples
 * [TRSensorsExample.ino](./TRSensorsExample.ino) - front bumper sensors for the mobile robot